graphql/graphql-js/.github/CONTRIBUTING.md

 We use GitHub issues to track public bugs and requests.
 Please ensure your bug description is clear and has sufficient instructions to be able to reproduce the issue.
-The best way is to add a failing test to our test suite via a pull request.
+The absolute best way to do that is to add a failing test to our test suite via a pull request, but a reduced test case on a site like [StackBlitz](https://stackblitz.com/) or [CodeSandbox](https://codesandbox.io/) is also very helpful.

 ## Pull Requests